 - Developing genuine closeness in place of clinging and irritability

-Areas of ExpertiseRichard S. Stern, Ph.D. is a licensed clinical psychologist with over 20 years of experience serving children, adolescents, and families.
-Dr. Stern has an extraordinary knack for developing a therapeutic bond and fostering change with even the most resistant, angry, or withdrawn youngsters.
-Using clinically proven family and individual therapy modalities, he treats a wide variety of child, adolescent, and family problems, including depression, anxiety, aggression, and defiance.
+Areas of ExpertiseRichard S. Stern, Ph.D. is a licensed clinical psychologist with over 30 years of experience serving children, adolescents, and families.
+Using an attachment-based, emotion-focused approach, Dr. Stern has an extraordinary knack for developing a therapeutic bond and fostering change with even the most resistant, angry, or withdrawn individuals.
+Using clinically proven family and individual therapy modalities, he he offers parent coaching and treats a wide variety of child, adolescent, adult, and family problems, including depression, anxiety, aggression, defiance, social isolation, motivation issues, and inter-generational conflict.

-Dr. Stern specializes in addressing core relational issues of protection, loyalty, authority, and forgiveness to help families heal from generational wounds and allow children to develop appropriate individuation using the secure base of a trusting parent-child relationship.
+Dr. Stern specializes in addressing core relational issues of trust, protection, loyalty, authority, and forgiveness to help families heal from generational wounds and allow children and teens to develop appropriate individuation -- using the secure base of a trusting parent-child relationship.
+Parent training and coaching is often a key part of this process.
 He has extensive experience working with families from an exceptionally wide array of ethnic and class backgrounds.